-If the company directors are located outside of the UK, it may be beneficial for them to have a signatory in the country, with the nominee secretary acting in that role.
-A company secretary is bound by UK company law to take care of the statutory registers as well as ensuring that annual reports and accounts are prepared on time and filed with Companies House and HM Revenue & Customs.
+If the private company directors are located outside of the United Kingdom, it may be beneficial for them to have a signatory in the country, with the nominee secretary acting in that role.
+A limited company secretary is bound by company law to take care of the statutory registers as well as ensuring that annual reports and accounts are prepared on time and filed with Companies House and HM Revenue & Customs.

 As part of our nominee secretary package, we will handle these duties for you.
-You don't have to be concerned, however, that we or the nominee secretary we use will have any control or influence over your new company.
+You don't have to be concerned, however, that we or the nominee secretary we use will have any control or influence over your new company limited by shares.
 Our nominee will be part of the company in name only, and will not play any active role in its affairs.
 You may change the secretary at any time.
-For the best company formation with nominee legal secretary, choose the best – choose Coddan.
+For the best company registration with nominee legal secretary, choose the best – choose Coddan Formations Agency.

-At Coddan, we provide company formation with a nominee secretary at highly competitive prices and in a short amount of time.
-Every company in the UK must have a director or directors and may have a company secretary, and a director cannot also serve as the secretary.
-These essential company officers don't have to be based in the UK or be British; they can be anywhere in the world and be of any nationality.
+At Coddan Formations Agency, we provide limited company registration with a nominee secretary at highly competitive prices and in a short amount of time.
+Every company in the Great Britain must have a director or directors and may have a company secretary, and a director cannot also serve as the secretary.
+These essential company officers don't have to be based in the United Kingdom or be British; they can be anywhere in the world and be of any nationality.

 There are various reasons why people want to have company registration with a nominee secretary, and they include not having sufficient personnel to nominate for the position.
-Also, if clients are based outside the UK, they may want a signatory who is in the UK, and in this case that would be the nominee secretary.
+Also, if clients are based outside the UK, they may want a signatory who is in England, Wales, Scotland and/or in Northern Ireland, and in this case that would be the nominee secretary.

 Until six of April 2008, all UK companies, public or private, needed to have a company secretary.
 The paradox is that then, as now, there was no job description for the company secretary in company's legislation.
 As a result, many small private companies filled the post by giving it to one of the directors.
 A company with only one director could not double up the role, so a spouse or employee was often press-ganged into the service.